Why SSH Security Matters for Ubuntu Servers

 ssh-keygen -t rsa -b 4096

 When prompted for a file location, press Enter to accept the default location.
 When prompted for a passphrase, enter one.
-A passphrase adds a layer of protection: even if someone copies your private key file, they cannot use it without the passphrase.
-It is worth setting this even if it adds a step to your login process.
+A passphrase adds an extra layer of protection: even if someone copies your private key file, they cannot use it without the passphrase.
+It is worth setting this even if it adds a small step to your login process.

 ssh-copy-id -p 2222 username@yourserverip

 This command connects to the server, creates the ~/.ssh/ directory if it does not exist, and appends your public key to the ~/.ssh/authorized_keys file.
-Test logging in with the key:
+Test the key-based login:

 ssh -p 2222 username@yourserverip